sbarca14/MVDwithPolicies/README.md

 You will receive a response immediately, but that only means that the request has been received.
 In order to get the current status of the negotiation, we'll have to inquire periodically.

+If you want to negotiate for `asset-3` instead to test the headquarter policy, make sure to modify the fields in this request accordingly.

 ### 7.3 Query negotiation status

 With the `ControlPlane Management/Get Contract Negotiations` request we can periodically query the status of all our